 Participants modeled potential development scenarios, and include new use "flags" to describe how the buildings and open space could be utilized.

+EXISTING CONDITIONS

-EXISTING CONDITIONS The Clack Campus Site The 6.5-acre Clack Campus faces onto Penn Avenue in Pittsburgh's Lawrenceville neighborhood.
-The site is adjacent to Arsenal Park, the neighborhood's primary park space.
-The surrounding neighborhood is predominantly composed of brick row houses and three-story, mixed-use buildings with storefronts.
-Butler Street, located just north of the park, is Lawrenceville's main commercial district, with a mix of retail, restaurants and services.
+The Clack Campus Site

+The 6.5-acre Clack Campus faces onto Penn Avenue in Pittsburgh's Lawrenceville neighborhood.
+The site is adjacent to Arsenal Park, the neighborhood's primary recreation space.
+The surrounding neighborhood is mainly composed of brick row houses and three-story, mixed-use buildings with storefronts.
+Butler Street, located just north of the park, is Lawrenceville's main commercial corridor, with a mix of retail, restaurants and services.
 The Clack site contains eight structures, parking lots and open spaces organized in a campus arrangement.
 Three of the largest buildings front onto active neighborhood streets, while several buildings are organized around an interior open space that once connected directly to Arsenal Park.
-The Clack Campus has been a public facility since the early 19th century, when the site was part of the US Arsenal, a parcel that stretched all the way northward to the Allegheny River.
-The majority of the buildings date from the site's subsequent use as a US Marine Hospital.
-The Campus now houses several Allegheny County facilities.
+The Clack Campus has been a public facility since the early 19th century, when the site was part of the US Arsenal, stretching all the way northward to the Allegheny River.
+A majority of the buildings date from the site's subsequent use as a U.S. Marine Hospital.
+The Campus now houses several Allegheny County departments.